wichtounet/docker-images/README.rst

 docker-images
 +++++++++++++

+**Note: These images are deprecated and unlikely to get updatd in the future**

 Dockerfiles for some docker images I'm using:

 * gentoo-hardened: Contains a stage3 hardened without multilib Gentoo system.
 (No portage tree).